Moving to Australia from New Zealand?

 You need to include this amount in your tax return for the financial year you request the release.
 The tax payable on this assessable amount will receive a 30% tax offset.

-Once your savings have been released, you have up to 12 months (or other period allowed) from the date you requested the release of FHSS amounts to sign a contract to purchase or construct a home.
+Once your savings have been released, you have up to 12 months (or other period allowed) from the date you requested the release of FHSSS amounts to sign a contract to purchase or construct a home.

 You must genuinely intend to occupy the property as a home and demonstrate this by: